How and why to set up an Ergonomic Workstation

 How Your Computer Causes Headaches

 Would you believe that one of the major culprits of tension headaches is the way your monitor is set up?
 Your body is going to suffer if you are looking just slightly too high or too low.
 If you place your monitor too close, or too far away- your body is going to suffer.
-If you have two monitors and there is a gap between them, or you don’t have them angled properly, you got it – your body is going to suffer.
-When performing a physical therapy ergonomic set up for our patients, we follow the 4 tips below to make sure our patients monitors aren’t impairing them!
+If you have two monitors and there is a gap between them your body is going to suffer.
+We follow the 4 tips below to make sure our patients monitors aren’t impairing them!

 Tip 1.
 Make sure your monitor is one arm’s length away from you, having the monitor too close or too far away can cause eye strain and forward head posture.

 Tip 2.
 Have your monitor directly in front of you.
-Directly in front is very important, even having the monitor off to the side by an inch or two over time can cause muscle shortening and severe headaches or neck pain.
-If you have two monitors the general rule of thumb is: If you use one monitor 70% or more, place it directly in front of you and the other screen at a 30-degree angle facing you on either side.
+Having the monitor off to the side by an inch or two over time can cause muscle shortening and severe headaches or neck pain.
+If you use one monitor 70% or more, place it directly in front of you and the other screen at a 30-degree angle facing you on either side.
 If you are 60/40 or 50/50 on monitor usage, then have the middle of the monitors be directly in front of you.

 Tip 3: Make sure there is no open space between monitors, even an inch gap between screens increases eye strain.